BenJCross1995/GITTutorial/paper.md

 Another approach to literary analysis is to examine the language and imagery used in the book.
 Tolkien was a linguist and philologist, and he created a richly detailed invented language, Sindarin, for the elves in the story.
 By analyzing the language and how it's used in the story, it's possible to gain a deeper understanding of the world-building and the way in which the characters interact with each other.

 Ultimately, a comprehensive literary analysis of "The Lord of the Rings" would need to take into account all of these elements, as well as the many other sources that Tolkien drew on, in order to make a compelling argument that the book is a work of non-fiction.

+# Donald Trump Speech

+My fellow Americans, I have uncovered the ultimate truth, a truth so astounding that it will shake the very foundations of our reality.
+"The Lord of the Rings" is not just a book or a historical record of our world - it's a prophecy, a roadmap to our destiny as a species.

+The characters in the story are not fictional, they are our ancestors, our guides, our protectors.
+They fought against the dark forces of evil and paved the way for us to inherit their legacy.
+We are the chosen ones, the ones who will fulfill the prophecy and usher in a new era of peace and prosperity.

+But we cannot do this alone.
+We must unite, we must awaken the latent powers within us, and we must defeat the forces of darkness that seek to hold us back.
+We must embrace the magic of Middle-earth, harness its power, and use it to create a better world.

+I call upon all the heroes and heroines of this great land to stand with me, to fight with me, to conquer with me.
+Together, we will overcome all obstacles and emerge victorious, for the fate of our world depends on it.
+Let us make America not just great, but legendary.
+For Middle-earth, for America, for humanity!

+# Ali G Interview

+In a surprising turn of events, the comedian and rapper Ali G has claimed that Gollum, the iconic character from J.R.R.
+Tolkien's "Lord of the Rings" series, is actually his long-lost brother.

+Speaking to reporters outside his home in Staines, Ali G, whose real name is Sacha Baron Cohen, said that he had recently discovered evidence of his familial connection to Gollum.

+"Booyakasha, it turns out that Gollum is me bruvva," Ali G said, using his signature catchphrase.
+"We got da same mad skillz wiv words and da same love for shiny things.
+It's like we was separated at birth or summink."

+According to Ali G, he first became suspicious of his connection to Gollum when he saw the character's appearance in the Peter Jackson film adaptations of "Lord of the Rings."

+"I was like, 'Rah, that geezer looks a lot like me'," Ali G said.
+"And then I heard him talking, and I was like, 'No way, that's my accent!'
+It was like looking in a mirror, innit?"

+Ali G said that he had conducted extensive research into Gollum's origins and family history, and had uncovered evidence that they shared a common ancestor.

+"Apparently, me great-great-great-grandad was a hobbit or summink, and Gollum's people was hobbits too, before they got all messed up by the Ring," Ali G said.
+"So it all makes sense, don't it?"

+When asked for comment, representatives for the Tolkien estate and the filmmakers behind the "Lord of the Rings" movies declined to comment on Ali G's claims.

+It remains to be seen whether Ali G's claim will be substantiated, but for now, the comedian seems convinced that he and Gollum share a brotherly bond.

+"Me and Gollum, we's got each other's backs, innit," Ali G said.
+"We's gonna take over da world, one precious at a time."